THE OLIVE TREE (illustrated by Claire Ewart)

 My stories and articles for young people have appeared in magazines such as CRICKET and HIGHLIGHTS FOR CHILDREN for many years.
 Some are about the Middle East, others about such topics as Meteor Crater, underwater archaeology in the Caribbean, and archaeoastronomy (ancient ways of observing the heavens).
 ASK magazine published my articles on the search for Cleopatra's palace in the harbor of Alexandria, Egypt (2003); and on ideas about how the Great Pyramids of Egypt were built (2006).

 A story about war and reconciliation in Lebanon, "The Olive Tree" was a winner of the HIGHLIGHTS fiction contest in 1992, and also received the short story award from the International Reading Association in 1994.
-In 2010 this story is included in a reader for school children in India, published by an innovative new company called Idiscoveri, which aims to "revolutionize educational delivery in India."
+This story has been reprinted several times, and is included in a reader for school children in India, published in 2010 by an innovative new company called Idiscoveri, which aims to "revolutionize educational delivery in India."

 One of my main ongoing activities is articles and talks about children's literature concerning the Middle East.
 Most recent articles: "The Arab world in children's books: Finding Palestine" and "A chat with Ibtisam Barakat" in BOOKBIRD (January 2010); and "Palestinians in Fiction for Young People" in WASAFIRI: THE MAGAZINE OF INTERNATIONAL CONTEMPORARY WRITING (London, December 2009).
 Other essays and reviews have appeared in, for instance, THE HORN BOOK (November/December 2004): "A Window in the Wall: Palestinians in Children's Literature."
 Another,"The Arab/Muslim World: How It Looks in Books for American Children," appeared online at The Looking Glass: An Online Children's Literature Journal (www.the-looking-glass.net), April 2004 issue; and an essay was published in THE NEW PRESS GUIDE TO MULTICULTURAL RESOURCES FOR YOUNG READERS (1997).

-My reviews of books about the Middle East, Muslims in the U.S., and Islam, for both adults and young readers, appear regularly in MULTICULTURAL REVIEW.
+My reviews of books about the Middle East, Muslims in the U.S., and Islam, for both adults and young readers, appeared regularly in MULTICULTURAL REVIEW, until 2012 when the journal regrettably ceased publication.